robbelouwet/masterthesis-forkskinny/reports/weekly_reports/week8.md

   development environment).
 Since the functions we want to measure are ridiculously simple and small, I found it best to just inspect the amount and the sort of instructions generated.
 Later on, we can move to 32-bit or even 8-bit microcontrollers.
-SIMD also doesn't appear to offer and extra speedup at the moment, the problem is not that it's slow, it's that the vanilla bit sliced_fghi lsfr is ridiculously fast (6 instructions for up to 64 cells!).
+SIMD also doesn't appear to offer and extra speedup at the moment, the problem is not that it's slow, it's that the vanilla bit sliced lsfr is ridiculously fast (6 instructions for up to 64 cells!).